 - Constantly adapt to the customer’s behaviours, preferences, and values

-Building a great brand is not only about creating a memorable logo or a consistent color scheme.
-Your brand is the way your customers think and feel about your business, and when it comes to personalization, it is essential to follow the conversations that are going on in order to understand them and their evolving wants.
+Building a great brand is not only about creating a memorable logo or a consistent colour scheme.
+Your brand is the way your customers think and feel about your business, and when it comes to personalisation, it is essential to follow the conversations that are going on in order to understand them and their evolving wants.
 Social Media is a fantastic tool to track this.

 By keeping up with what your customers post, comment, and share about your venue, you will find out so much about them and this will help you better adapt to everyone’s preferences.
 Picking a hot topic that has got all the buzz and undertaking an opinion or providing insights will make them feel your brand understands them.

 Imagine there are certain customers bringing up the topic of how good - or not so good - animals are fed at your zoo.
 Well, you could take this chance to make a post explaining the daily animals care routine at your venue as an answer to the issue.
 They will appreciate it very much and they will feel that your brand is paying attention to their concerns.